 These steps are detailed below in Managing Collector Servers.

 The host where Opsview is first installed is called the Opsview Monitor Primary Server.
-This host has all the necessary software packages installed so that it can function as a single Opsview system, but you can separate out the functional components onto other hosts to spread the load and increase redundancy.
+This host has all the necessary software packages installed so that it can function as a single Opsview system, but you can separate out the functional components onto other hosts to spread the load and decrease latency.

 The Opsview Monitor Primary Server will have the following Host Templates assigned to it: